giselepm/delivery/README.md

 ## REFERENCES

-As Dijkstra is a well known algorithm and there are a lot of solutions in the internet, instead of starting from scratch, I've used the code in this[page](http://www.vogella.com/tutorials/JavaAlgorithmsDijkstra/article.html)as my starting point and adapted it for the delivery problem.
+As Dijkstra is a well known algorithm and there are a lot of solutions in the internet, instead of starting from scratch, I've used the code in this [page](http://www.vogella.com/tutorials/JavaAlgorithmsDijkstra/article.html) as my starting point and adapted it for the delivery problem.

 ## ASSUMPTIONS